akshayravikumar/blog/_posts/2020-07-10-python-dictionaries.md

 ### Problem 2

 First, looking at [dict-common.h](https://github.com/python/cpython/blob/3.7/Objects/dict-common.h) and [pyport.h](https://github.com/python/cpython/blob/3.7/Include/pyport.h), we can deduce that the size of a dictionary entry is 24 bytes.

-Given a dictionary `d`, we can compute `24 * len(d) / sys.getsizeof(d)` to determine the compactness factor.
-This ratio is maximized right before the dictionary size doubles.

-To measure the compactness factor, we can modify our script from Problem 1:
+Therefore, given a dictionary `d`, its compactness factor is equal to `len(d) * 24 / sys.getsizeof(d)`.
+This ratio is maximized right before the dictionary resizes.
+To measure this, we can modify our script from Problem 1:

 ```python
 import sys